chadhammond01/Azure_ELK_Project/Ansible/README.md

-## Roles:
+## Webserver Playbook Roles:
-A **role** is a playbook dedicated to a single task, such as installing Filebeat.
-A role might be responsible for performing the following tasks:
-- Downloading and unarching a file.
-- Installing software.
-- Copying configuration files into place.
-- Starting services.

-For example, the **[Webserver playbook](/Ansible/webserver.yml)** will install and enable `dwva`, `filebeat`, and `metricbeat` on the Webserver VM's
+As written, the **[Webserver playbook](/Ansible/webserver.yml)** will install and enable `dwva`, `filebeat`, and `metricbeat` on the Webserver VM's

-Each role directory must be configured with its own contents, and the corresponding directories contain all the files needed for the project.
+Each role directory must be configured with its own contents, and the corresponding directories contain all the files needed.

-### Directory structure:
+### Directory Structure:

 ```
 /etc/